 When we slowly emerged from the familiar fog of new parenthood, it occurred to me that I longed for the person my wife was before she was a mother.

 I came to expect two things out of life: hard work and rejection.
 Then I learned that I could survive, and surpass, those blows.

 When my wife struggled with breastfeeding, I felt helpless.
 Then I learned I had a role to play—supporting my wife through it all.

 Being a hands-on father of twins, I gained 45 pounds in the first year.
-This wasn’t the way I envisioned fatherhood.
+This was not the way I had envisioned fatherhood.